How We Can Nudge Ourselves To Save More

 - Automate everything and anything – just like automatic opt-in programs skyrocketed pension savings, automizing your savings will encourage you to save more without even thinking about it.

 Similar to poker, there are many factors in life that we can’t control.
 Yet, we can implement measures to prepare for the unexpected.
 Short-term savings is one important way to do so, yet our behavioral biases get in the way.
 Policy “nudges” have done great work in with automatic opt-in to help boost retirement savings nationwide.
-While we can’t rely on governments to help us boost our short-term saving, we can implement cost-efficient and simple tactics to help us save more for the future and make better financial decisions overall.
+While we can’t rely on governments to help us boost our short-term savings, we can implement cost-efficient and simple tactics to help us save more for the future and make better financial decisions overall.

 - Advisor’s Edge.
 (2019, January 8).
 Many Canadians lack a financial plan for emergencies | Advisor’s Edge. https://www.advisor.ca/my-practice/conversations/many-canadians-lack-a-financial-plan-for-emergencies/